Rosalita/json-schema-service/README.md

 For the purposes of this project, as it has to be written within time constraints, I have omitted integration tests.
 However an example of how I have previously written API level integration tests with Go can be found [here](https://github.com/mwinteringham/api-framework/tree/master/go).
 This is a friend's repo that I contributed to a couple of years ago.

 ### Mocks
 The unit tests I have written use mock dependencies.
 As the project only has one dependency (a database), I have written these mocks by hand in `mocks.go`.
 For production code, I would want to use interfaces to auto-generate mocks using a package like [gomock](https://github.com/golang/mock).
 Then if the interfaces ever changed, `go generate` would easily be able to automatically regenerate the new mocks.

 As the MongoDb driver does not provide exposed interfaces, I had to build a wrapper around the MongoDb driver that returned interfaces.
 This wrapper is in `mongo.go` along with the interfaces.
 A wrapped real MongoDb client and a mock client both satisfy the same interfaces.

+### Postman
+To ensure that the requirement to handle exceptional cases was met, I carried out exploratory testing of my API using [Postman](https://www.postman.com/).
+I have included my Postman collection and environment files in the `Postman` folder.
+Keeping a Postman collection (or something similar) in a project and updating it as a project grows is a good idea as it serves as documentation of the existing API.
+This can be incredibly useful for other team members (e.g. testers, support team, docs team etc.)

 # Running this project
 To build and run this project, you will need `docker` and `make`